 - Don’t allow your shoulder blades to come together (shrug up).

 - Keep your elbows slightly bent.
-This will help reduce stress on your shoulder joint.
+Thus, this will help reduce stress on your shoulder joint.

 - Do not lock your arms at the top of the movement.
-This will take some pressure off your chest muscles.
+Also, this will take some pressure off your chest muscles.

-- Keep in mind that this is a challenging exercise, and if it causes any pain, stop immediately.
+- Remember that this is a challenging exercise; stop immediately if it causes pain.

 - Decline Bench Press

 3. Decline Bench Presses

 The Decline bench press is similar to the flat bench press, so anyone comfortable doing flat benches can perform this movement.
 Also, this exercise trains you to press weight away from your chest towards a more horizontal line above your head.
 Thus, this targets your upper pectoral muscles and triceps particularly well.